react-component/field-form/README.md

 ## 🔥 `preserve` is default to false

 In `rc-form` you should use `preserve` to keep a value cause Form will auto remove a value from Field removed.
 Field Form will always keep the value in the Form whatever Field removed.
-But you can still use `preserve=false` to disable value keeping.
+But you can still use `preserve=false` to disable value keeping since `1.5.0`.

 ## 🔥 `setFields` not trigger `onFieldsChange` and `setFieldsValue` not trigger `onValuesChange`